A man in a red T-shirt, hiking pants, and hiking boots walking through a sunny forest trail and looking at a tree to his right

 Your Guide to the Layering System

-Merino wool is highly effective across a range of temperatures and activities.
-It has insulating properties and excellent moisture wicking, as well as being antimicrobial, which means it needs to be washed far less often.
-This versatility makes merino base layers a reliable choice for most outdoor activities.
+Many base layers are made from Merino wool.
+A highly effective material across a range of temperatures and activities, Merino Wool has insulating properties and excellent moisture wicking, as well as being antimicrobial, which means it needs to be washed far less often.
+This versatility makes Merino Wool base layers a reliable choice for most outdoor activities.
+In addition, many base layers are made from synthetic materials such as polyester and polypropylene.
+Synthetic base layers are ideal for high-intensity activities like running, climbing, and fast hiking as they are quick-drying in hot and cold conditions.

 Hard Shells